carmencchow/cyclistic_casestudy/README.md

 <h2>3.
 Process</h2>
 <h3>Data Exploration</h3>

 Before cleaning the data, it's beneficial to explore what we are working with.
-Looking at our table,  we can group our columns into three categories of qualitative data: data about stations, data about rides, and data related to start and end times.
+Looking at our schema,  we can group our columns into three categories of qualitative data: data about stations, data about rides, and data related to start and end times.
 Here's the schema showing each field name and data type.

 ![schema1](https://github.com/user-attachments/assets/a0e1a99e-6277-4ee5-86cd-b50a9a7eb768)
 ![schema2](https://github.com/user-attachments/assets/8c034d55-782b-43bc-bffc-2095c9c6cac6)